 Vaccine costs vary based on the type of immunization required.
-In addition to the vaccine costs, the health district charges an administrative fee (effective Aug 1, 2014) of $20 per person for one vaccine and $6 for each additional vaccine.
+In addition to the vaccine costs, the health district charges an administration fee of $20 per person for one vaccine and $8 for each additional vaccine.

-Payment by Visa, MasterCard, cash, debit card, money order, cashier's check, Culinary Insurance (adults and children accepted), Cigna, Retiree's Health Trust, Teacher's Health Trust, Nevada Check-up, Medicaid, and Medicare Part B & D, and Medicare Railroad is accepted.
+Payment by Visa, MasterCard, cash, debit card, money order, cashier's check, Anthem Networks, Culinary Insurance, Cigna, Retiree's Health Trust, Teacher's Health Trust, Nevada Check-up, Medicaid, and Medicare Part B & D, and Medicare Railroad is accepted.
 Not all vaccines are covered by insurance.

 Note: The credit card holder's name must match the name on the acceptable photo identification presented.
 Visit the Accepted Methods of Payment webpage for details on payments and our ID policy.